 Meghan joined Watsi on December 23rd, 2014.
 Six years ago, Meghan joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Meghan's most recent donation traveled 8,500 miles to support Rose, a 44-year-old wife and mother of two children from Haiti, to fund overseas prep and transportation for life-changing cardiac surgery.
+Meghan's most recent donation traveled 8,800 miles to support Rose, a 44-year-old wife and mother of two children from Haiti, to fund overseas prep and transportation for life-changing cardiac surgery.

 Meghan has funded healthcare for 97 patients in 13 countries.